Episode 7: From Russia With Love

 So he was sort of hooking together these different bits of hardware that he'd managed to acquire.

-As the planning develops, Rusev sets up a telegram group chat to loop in the Minions.
+As the planning develops, Rusev sets up a Telegram group chat to loop in the minions.

 He writes that he wants them to, quote, go on a tour in Germany for one or two days.

-to maybe see if there's an apartment they can rent near the base and a discreet spot close to its fence where he can park his IMSI Mobile.
+Rusev wants Zambazov and a Minion to do a recce to maybe see if there's an apartment they can rent near the base and a discreet spot close to its fence where he can park his IMSI Mobile.

-The plan was to set up the IMSI catcher there for several weeks, to leave it running and to collect as much cell phone data from people on the base as possible, and then to give all this data to Russia, so that Russia would be able to locate these trained Ukrainians and kill them.
+The plan was to set up the IMSI catcher there for several weeks, to leave it running and to collect as much cell phone data from people on the base as possible.

-Now, if you were a military intelligence officer from the GRU, I'm not sure you'd be able to undertake this operation.
+Now, if you were a military intelligence officer from the GRU, I'm not sure you'd be able to undertake this operation, even with all the training and skills in the world.

-Because in recent years, European intelligence agencies have been doing all they can to track Russian agents at work on the continent and they're pretty good at it.
+Because in recent years, European intelligence agencies have been doing all they can to track Russian agents at work on the continent, and they're pretty good at it.

 Hundreds of suspected Russian intelligence operatives have been expelled.